 304.1.2 Vegetation.
 Weeds, grass, vines or other growth that is capable of being ignited and endangering property, shall be cut down and removed by the owner or occupant of the premises.
-Vegetation clearance requirements in Wildland-Urban Interface Areas, Hazardous Fire Areas and any other Parcels declared a Public Nuisance by the Fire Code Official shall be in accordance with Appendix W.
+Vegetation clearance requirements in wildland-urban interface areas, hazardous fire areas and any other parcels declared a public nuisance by the fire code official shall be in accordance with the International Wildland-Urban Interface Code Appendix W.